marveeygoodlife/BRAND-WEBSITE/note.md

 #### navigation objective

-Here I am going to dynamically get the links container height using Element.getBoundingClientRect() method to return the element height, so that the links height is calculated based on the number of links that I have on the navigation bar. wITHOUT getting the height automatically, I may face issues of having to manually update the height anytime I add or remove a navlink.
+Here I am going to dynamically get the links container height using Element.getBoundingClientRect() method to return the element height, so that the links height is calculated based on the number of links that I have on the navigation bar.
+Without getting the height automatically, I may face issues of having to manually update the height anytime I add or remove a navlink.
 Here's how to fix it;

 #### solution